 Testimony: The words of the witness who has taken an oath to tell the truth.

-Venue: Location.
+Venue: The location where the hearing will be held.
+The BSEA can hold hearings in alternative locations in the Commonwealth or virtually upon request.

 Witness: The person who is responding to questions under oath at the hearing.